alreich/abstract_algebra/docs/README.rst

 Abstract Algebras
 =================

 This Python module is a work-in-progress.
-Currently it contains a representation of **finite groups**, along with related functionality, such as:
+Currently it contains a representation of **finite algebras**, specifically, groups, rings, and fields, along with related functionality, such as:

  * derivation of *proper subgroups* of a group;
  * construction of direct products of two or more groups;
  * determination of whether two groups are *isomorphic*, including the mapping, if they are;
- * automatic generation of cyclic & symmetric groups of any order.
+ * automatic generation of cyclic, symmetric, and powerset groups of any order.

 Internally, the (finite) Group object consists of four quantities: